asshishkova/restaurant/README.md

   - If there is an error "container is zombie and can not be killed" run `docker restart {DB_NAME}` and try to remove it again.

-4. Open the project.
-In the main folder run `npm install`
+3. Open the project.
+In the main folder run this command: `npm install`

-5. In the `server/db` folder run `npx sequelize-cli db:migrate`
+4. To run the migration, run this command: `npm run db:migrate`
-6. If you want to check manually how the program works with existing orders run `npx sequelize-cli db:seed:all` in `server/db` as well.
+5. If you want to check manually how the program works with existing orders, run this command: `npm run db:seed:all`.
-7. In the main folder run `npm start`.
+6. In the main folder run `npm start`.
-8. Open `http://localhost:3000/api-docs/` and you will see the api description.
+7. Open `http://localhost:3000/api-docs/` and you will see the api description.
 You can use "try it out" and "execute" buttons.
 The are curl commands and request details as well.
-9. To run the unit tests run `npm test` in the main folder.
+8. To run the unit tests run `npm test` in the main folder.